 Service branding tends to be quite static — dare we say, boring?
 Whereas Nagarro’s updated logo is anything but, a definite upgrade from the previous one they were using.

-If we’re going through the Canny blog regulars then we need to give HubSpot a spot on our list of the various B2B branding examples from across the business spectrum.
+If we’re going through the Canny blog regulars then we need to give HubSpot a mention on our list of the best B2B branding examples from across the business spectrum.

 You can commend HubSpot in various aspects of their branding, only we’d like to direct your attention to the dependence on original content, content that covers everything from blogs to resources.